All Episodes

 Listen, I'm not saying Kemp hasn't done good things.

-And if you're wrong, and then I'll even say if I'm wrong, the ramifications are significant because that'll impact the Senate race with Herschel.
+And if you're wrong, and I'll even say if I'm wrong, the ramifications are significant because that'll impact the Senate race with Herschel.

 I don't want that to happen.

-I do believe that the consensus candidate, the one that can bring both factions of the Republican Party in Georgia together, uh, would be David Purdue, but you and I just have a disagreement on it.
+I do believe that the consensus candidate, the one that can bring both factions of the Republican Party in Georgia together, would be David Perdue.

-Well, I'll tell you what, stay right there.
+I'll tell you what, stay right there.

-Let's bring in Joe from LJ, he's also in Georgia.
+Let's bring in Joe from LAJ.

-Do you agree with my analysis that Kemp has alienated a pretty significant portion of the America first, make America Great Again, conservative base in Georgia?
+Do you agree with my analysis that Kemp has alienated a pretty significant portion of the America First, Make America Great Again, conservative base in Georgia?

 I like Brian.

-Let me let me answer that question.
+Let me answer that question.

-I uh I told people in November, and I was I was speaking at length with pollsters, Robert Cahalea Trafalgar, Insider Advantages, Matt Towery.
+I told people in November, and I was speaking at length with pollsters Robert Cahalia, Trafalgar, Insider Advantages, Matt Towery, and Linda tell me, testify that this is true or false.

 And I said then, because we did polling, they did polling, and I analyzed it, and they did internal polling.

-There was no way, because there was such anger at the way it was handled.
+And it was from that point, there was no way, because there was such anger at the way it was handled.

-And the cons once people began to become aware of this consent agreement that was not discussed often before the election, that Kemp and Raffsberger had a role in.
+And once people began to become aware of this consent agreement that was not discussed often before the election, that Kemp and Rafsberger had a role in, there was such anger that there was no way that I thought either one of them had a chance to win.

-I said, You're dead wrong.
+I said, you're dead wrong.

-They're not gonna win.
+They're not going to win.

 And I ended up being right there.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Loaded up tonight.

-We examine the real cost.
+We examined the real cost.

 Lindsey Graham took out the accounting gimmicks, got the CBO to score it.

-Now the Democrats that used to say the CBO is the gold standard.
+Now the Democrats that used to say the CBO is the gold standard, they don't want to talk about that anymore.

-Mark Meadows under fire for saying, oh, we were being proactive because we didn't want trouble in the Capitol, and Mike Rowe, all tonight at nine, Hannity on Fox, set you DVR.
+Mark Meadows under fire for saying, oh, we were being proactive because we didn't want trouble in the Capitol.

 We'll see you tonight, back here tomorrow.